 Staying aware and performing monthly self-exams by looking all around your mouth (including under your tongue and around your teeth) is a great way to look out for changes and catch pathological processes early.
 Regular dental visits are another important step in preventing the spread of oral pathology.

-Oral and Maxillofacial Pathology Diagnosis and Treatment in Alexandria, LA, and Vidalia, LA
+Oral and Maxillofacial Pathology Diagnosis and Treatment in Alexandria, LA

 Our oral surgeons are experts in identifying and treating all sorts of oral conditions.
 Whether you are in need of a biopsy or a reconstructive procedure, our team will work with you to form the most effective treatment plan possible.
-Contact one of our offices in Alexandria, LA, or Vidalia, LA, for more information about oral pathology treatment at our practice.
+Contact one of our offices in Alexandria, LA for more information about oral pathology treatment at our practice.